ReVanced/revanced-patcher/docs/2_patches_intro.md

 Each patch can declare a set of dependencies on other patches.
 ReVanced Patcher will first execute dependencies before executing the patch itself.
 This way, multiple patches can work together for abstract purposes in a modular way.

-The `execute` function of is the entry point for a patch.
+The `execute` function is the entry point for a patch.
 It is called by ReVanced Patcher when the patch is executed.
 The `execute` function receives an instance of a context object that provides access to the APK.
 The patch can use this context to modify the APK.

 Each type of context provides different APIs to modify the APK.
 For example, the `BytecodePatchContext` provides APIs to modify the Dalvik VM bytecode, while the `ResourcePatchContext` provides APIs to modify resources.

-The difference between `ResourcePatch` and `RawResourcePatch` is that ReVanced Patcher will decode the resources if it is supplied a `ResourcePatch` for execution or if any kind of patch depends on a `ResourcePatch` and will not decode the resources before executing `RawResourcePatch`.
+The difference between `ResourcePatch` and `RawResourcePatch` is that ReVanced Patcher will decode the resources if it is supplied a `ResourcePatch` for execution or if any patch depends on a `ResourcePatch` and will not decode the resources before executing `RawResourcePatch`.
 Both, `ResourcePatch` and `RawResourcePatch` can modify arbitrary files in the APK, whereas only `ResourcePatch` can modify decoded resources.
 The choice of which type to use depends on the use case.
-Decoding and building resources is a time- and resource-consuming process, so if the patch does not need to modify decoded resources, it is better to use `RawResourcePatch` or `BytecodePatch`.
+Decoding and building resources is a time- and resource-consuming, so if the patch does not need to modify decoded resources, it is better to use `RawResourcePatch` or `BytecodePatch`.

 Example of patches: